Methodology

 • No Costco or Walmart — Bot protection prevents automated price collection from these retailers.

-• 50-item basket — StatCan tracks ~700 food items.
-Our basket may not capture all price movements.
+• 50-item basket — StatCan's food component tracks roughly 250 representative items.
+Our tighter basket may not capture all price movements, especially in less-frequently-purchased categories.

 • No quality adjustment — If a product is reformulated, we track the price change but not quality changes.